 Welcome to P1

-Our year is characterised by some fabulous topics which create a framework for our learning and incorporate all areas of the National Curriculum.
+Our year is characterised by some fabulous topics which create a framework for our learning and incorporate all areas of the Northern Irish Curriculum.

 At the start of the school year we focus on ourselves, our families, our bodies and healthy eating.
 This usually includes a lot of exercise using our 5 a day programme which has themed dances, getting the boys off to a really happy start to their day.
 We play board games such as Happy Families and Twister and create lots of Art connected to our family, friends and interests.
 The boys learn about school rules, routines and expectations and quickly become integrated into our wider school family; relating to staff and pupils and enjoying work and play times, both inside and out.

 Christmas is always fun too.
 Our role play corner often changes to Santa’s workshop and we set up a mini business where the boys dress up as Santa’s elves, answer the phone to take orders (which they are now able to write down) and pass on to their design team.
 Toys are built using construction materials, wrapped and sent off in sacks for delivery to the large fireplace.
 Boys also practise for our presentation of Festive Songs when Pre Foundation to P3 perform on stage for the rest of the school, staff and parents.